 However, they weren’t always called bunkie boards or made the way they are today.
 Initially, these foundations featured one solid piece of wood or plywood that supported the entire mattress.
 Now, bunkie boards are made of wood stripes and vary in length, width, and thickness.
 They work with every mattress size–including twin, twin xl, double, queen, king, and California king.
 You can even purchase decorative bunkie boards to match the look and style of your bed frame.

 Traditional spring mattresses work well with box springs.
 They help to absorb some of the pressure and provide additional support.
 But more modern mattresses, such as memory foam and hybrid mattresses, do not require a box spring; in fact, most companies don’t recommend them.
 Here’s why–foam (including poly-foam, memory foam, latex foam) and hybrid mattresses, can sag if they don’t rest on a solid, flat surface.

-However, if you’re looking to replace your old mattress foundation to pair with your memory foam, latex, or hybrid mattress without the need for a bunkie board, we recommend our Amerisleep Mattress Foundation.
+If you’re looking to pair your memory foam, latex, or hybrid mattress with something supportive without the need for a bunkie board, we recommend our Amerisleep Platform Bed.

 Our foundation provides the proper support for your mattress, so you can fully enjoy the comfort and support a bed has to offer.
 Without the right support, the mattress could develop soft spots or start to sag.
 You may experience back pain if your body isn’t getting enough support.

-The Amerisleep Mattress Foundation contains side rails, center support, and slats made from solid pine wood.
-The slats are 3 inches apart for even support and covered with anti-slip material, so the mattress stays in place.
+The Amerisleep Platform Bed contains side rails, center support, and slats made from solid wood.
+The slats are extra wide for even support that still allows breathability, while the side rails ensure the mattress stays in place.
 You won’t have to worry about the bed slipping off the foundation.